s41r4j/simpex/README.md

-# simpex
-> Simplified Regex
+# [ 'simpex' -> "simple regex" ]

-`simpex` is a Python library that simplifies the process of using regular expressions (`regex`).
+`simpex` is a python library that simplifies the process of using regular expressions (`regex`).
 It provides both custom and built-in methods to generate regex patterns, making it easier for developers to match and manipulate text data.
 Whether you're working with emails, URLs, phone numbers, or other patterns, `simpex` has you covered.

-### Features
+#### _Features_:
 - Simplify regex usage in Python.
 - Generate regex patterns effortlessly.
 - Access external APIs for regex generation.